docsforadobe/premiere-plugin-guide/docs/intro/sample-projects.rst

 For macOS it is BuildAll.xcodeproj; for Windows, it is _BuildAll.sln.

-You'll need to specify some settings so that the plug-ins are built into a folder where they will be loaded by the application you are developing for.
+You'll need to specify some settings so that the plugins are built into a folder where they will be loaded by the application you are developing for.

-We recommend plug-ins be built into the following folder for macOS: ``/Library/Application Support/Adobe/Common/Plug-ins/[version]/MediaCore/``
+We recommend plugins be built into the following folder for macOS: ``/Library/Application Support/Adobe/Common/Plug-ins/[version]/MediaCore/``

 Version is locked at 7.0 for all CC versions, or CSx for earlier versions.